Point Plomer campground

 - As you enter Crescent Head village, turn right into Point Plomer Road, also known as Bakers Road.

-- Continue for approximately 14km along gravel road to the Big Hill entrance to the park
+- Continue for approximately 14km along sealed road to the Big Hill entrance to the park

-- Continue along this road another 3km and you’ll arrive at Point Plomer, where you’ll see the campground.
+- Continue along for another 3km on a gravel road and you’ll arrive at Point Plomer, where you’ll see the campground.

 Check the weather before you set out as the road to Point Plomer campground can become boggy when it rains.